As of April 2021, Turnure Medical Group has the Coronavirus Vaccine available. Please call for an appointment!

-As cases of the novel coronavirus continue to grow in Placer County, many residents are asking, “are there any COVID-19 testing centers near me?”
-Turnure Medical Group/Urgent Care began coronavirus testing in late March and has been offering a drive up coronavirus testing centre in Rocklin since April 20, 2020.
+As cases of the novel coronavirus continue to occur in Placer County, many residents are asking, “are there any COVID-19 testing centers near me?”
+Turnure Medical Group/Urgent Care began coronavirus testing in late March and has been offering a drive up coronavirus testing center in Rocklin since April 20, 2020.

 Drive-up testing is offered Monday through Friday from 10 a.m. to 4 p.m.
 In office testing is also available during our regular Urgent Care hours.

 Who Can Get Tested For The Virus At Turnure Medical Group?